Tutorial 04: Sequential Workflows - Build Agent Pipelines

 - Define

-on each agent → saves response to state - Use
+output_keyon each agent β saves response to state - Use

-in instructions → reads from state - Chain agents in
+{state_key}in instructions β reads from state - Chain agents in

 Why This Works: